ciodar/cultural-heritage-diffaug/README.md

 ## Results

 Here are the performance of the pretrained models on the Artpedia and ArtCap dataset.
+For additional results, please refer to the paper.

 ![](./resources/results.png)